dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 at all.
 This is because the meta-structure for any tree is almost as complicated as the tree itself, which means manipulating the tree programmatically requires knowledge of the tree structure.
-And *THAT* means, that it's pointless to read in the objects in XML, since to manipulate them, you need to know the structure of each tree and subtree, which is ok if you're hard coding units of behavior.
+And *THAT* means it's pointless to read in the objects in XML, since to manipulate them, you need to know the structure of each tree and subtree, which is ok if you're hard coding units of behavior.
 Yet, if you want arbitrary manipulation of objects in a scene graph, things